kalpeshpatill/CDAC-Study/README.md

 # CDAC-Study
-here is various coding programme of different lang as c,Java
+here is various coding programme of different languages as c,Java